pjaselin/Cubist/docs/usage/visualizations.rst

 Coefficient Display
 *******************

-The `CubistCoefficientDisplay` plots the multivariate linear regression coefficients and intercepts selected by the Cubist model.
+The `CubistCoefficientDisplay` plots the linear regression coefficients and intercepts selected by the Cubist model.
 One subplot is created for each variable/attribute with the rule number or committee/rule pair on the y-axis and the coefficient value plotted along the x-axis.

 ![Sample Cubist Coefficient Display for Iris dataset](./static/iris_coefficient_display.png)